kyverno/KDP/proposals/extend_pod_security_admission.md

 Users can choose to configure controls for select pods, but there is no validation or enforcement beyond meeting the requirements for the specified level.
 This means that if a namespace is baseline, any pod in that namespace can run with root user privileges.

-Here is an example of this request: [Grant specific permissions for specific services](https://github.com/kubernetes/pod-security-admission/issues/1).
+Here is an example of this request: [Grant specific permissions for specific services](https://github.com/kubernetes/kubernetes/issues/108802).

 A solution would be to use microsegmentation, and isolate privileged pods to their own namespace.
 However, this introduces other complexities such as managing networking across pods across namespaces, managing permissions, etc.

 There are a few other considerations with PSA:

 * For users, violations are visible only for `warn` and `enforce` mode.
-With `audit` there's no trace that users can track unless the audit trace is enabled via the API-server.
+With `audit` there's no trace that users can track.
+Only someone that has access to the audit log (a control plane, protected feature) can.
 * The violations are only returned along with admission responses.
 And the warning messages are not easy to parse.
 It exposes a metrics endpoint to record [evaluations](https://github.com/kubernetes/pod-security-admission/blob/5219c1944103298680f1298e30155ce541af8a02/metrics/metrics.go#L43-L47).
 * No mutation ability.
 * No support for any other resources than Pods.